Say Her Name : A Novel

 - April 26, 2011

-From a fatal accident, an elegiac tribute blurs the lines between memoir and fiction.
+This elegiac tribute blurs the line between memoir and fiction.

 Say Her Name, Francisco Goldman’s intimate and elegiac tribute to his late wife, Aura Estrada, initially reads like the latest entry in a long list of tragic love stories starting with Orpheus and Eurydice.
 That alone would suffice to make this a compelling read.
 But Mr. Goldman goes further.
 Like Joan Didion (The Year of Magical Thinking) and John Bayley (Elegy for Iris), Mr. Goldman mercilessly immerses the reader in mourning’s abyss.
 He extols his young wife’s beauty and brilliance and entrusts to his reader a meticulous, unflinching study of survivor’s guilt.
 But the real accomplishment of Say Her Name is its proof that art can restore the dead to life.
 On a Mexican beach where Ms. Estrada lay paralyzed, her back broken in a July 2007 bodysurfing accident, Mr. Goldman administered mouth-to-mouth respiration, breathing for her again and again to no avail.
 Say Her Name, however, sustains Aura Estrada for the ages.